SAP/spartacus-docs/_pages/dev/type-augmentation.md

 ## Augmentation in Feature Libraries

 You can also apply module augmentation techniques to feature libraries.
-To take an example from the Spartacus development team, we needed a `CostCenter` object for the `@spartacus/my-account` library and the `OrganizationModule`.
+To take an example from the Spartacus development team, we needed a `CostCenter` object for the `@spartacus/organization` library and the `AdministrationCoreModule`.
 However, we needed more properties than were defined in the `@spartacus/core` library.

 Accordingly, we created a new `cost-center.model.ts` file where we could apply module augmentation.
 As with regular module augmentation, when augmenting a feature library, all properties should be optional.
 The following is an example: